Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Description and Analysis

 For $j=0$ and $i\ge1$, we also have to consider the initially chosen CER edge.
 This gives where $q_{i}^{(1)}(t)=\frac{n_{i,0}(t)}{\sum_{m\ge1}n_{m,0}(t)}$ is the probability that the initially chosen CER edge is of type $n_{i,0}$.

-When one of the reflecting edge of the removed CER node hits a CN of type $n_{1,1}$, an IER2 edge becomes an IER1 edge.
+When the removed CER node has a reflecting edge that hits a CN of type $n_{1,1}$, the CN's IER2 edge becomes an IER1 edge.
 This is the only way the CER operation can affect $r_{i,j,k}.$ On average, each CER operation generates $a(t)-1$ reflecting edges.
 For each reflecting edge, the probability that it hits a CN of type $n_{1,1}$ is $\frac{n_{1,1}(t)}{2e_{l}(t)}$.
-Once a reflecting edge hits a CN with type $n_{1,1},$ one IER2 edge is changed to IER1 edge, but not removed.
-By considering this, when $j\neq d_{v}$ and $k\neq0$, we have If $k=0$ or $k\neq d_{v}$, then the IVN's with type $r_{i,j,k}$ can only lose edges and
+Taking this IER2 to IER1 conversion into account, for $k \geq 1$ and $j<d_v$, gives